cloudmesh-community/book/chapters/cloud/vagrant.md

 ### macOS

-On MacOS, download the dmg image, and click on it.
+On MacOS, download the dmg image and click on it.
 You will find a pkg in it that you double click.
 After installation vagrant is installed in

 * `/usr/local/bin/vagrant`